groupdocs-editor/GroupDocs.Editor-Products/content/editor/java/csv.de.md

     code: |
         ```java
-        // Load the CSV file into Editor with the optional SpreadsheetLoadOptions
+        // Load the CSV file into Editor with no extra loading options
-        Editor editor = new Editor("source.csv", new SpreadsheetLoadOptions());
+        Editor editor = new Editor("source.csv");

-        // Create and adjust the edit options
+        // Create edit options for delimited text and specify a mandatory separator in the constructor
-        SpreadsheetEditOptions editOptions = new SpreadsheetEditOptions();
+        DelimitedTextEditOptions editOptions = new DelimitedTextEditOptions(",");
-        editOptions.setWorksheetIndex(1);//select a tab (worksheet) to edit

         // Open input CSV document for edit — obtain an intermediate document, that can be edited
         EditableDocument beforeEdit = editor.edit(editOptions);